- US Online Poker

-Michigan was one of a handful states looking at iGaming legislation for 2017.
+Michigan online casino legislation is up for consideration in 2017.
 A bill introduced in March by Senate Majority Floor Leader Mike Kowall was passed by the Senate Regulatory Reform Committee soon thereafter.

 And then everything ground to a halt.
 Nary a whisper has been heard out of Michigan on the subject of online gambling.